Ashfield - North

 Ashfield - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Ashfield - North, as per the latest Census, 16.5% of dwellings were houses while 83.5% consisted of other types such as semi-detached homes and apartments.
-This is in contrast to Sydney metropolitan areas where 33.5% were houses and 66.5% other dwellings.
-Home ownership in Ashfield - North stood at 21.3%, with mortgaged dwellings at 22.9% and rented ones at 55.8%.
-The median monthly mortgage repayment was $2,167, lower than Sydney's average of $2,436.
-Median weekly rent in the area was $420 compared to Sydney's $465.
-Nationally, Ashfield - North's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+In Ashfield - North, as evaluated in the latest Census, 16.5% of dwellings were houses while 83.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+Home ownership in Ashfield - North was at 21.3%, with mortgaged dwellings at 22.9% and rented ones at 55.8%.
+The median monthly mortgage repayment in the area was $2,167, below Sydney metro's average of $2,436.
+The median weekly rent figure was $420 compared to Sydney metro's $465.
+Nationally, Ashfield - North's mortgage repayments were higher at $2,167 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing